William Adams (samurai): Diplomacy with Europe and New Spain

 In 1610, after the Nossa Senhora da Graça incident, Ieyasu replaced Jesuit translator João Rodrigues Tçuzu with William Adams as his counselor of affairs with the Europeans.

 William Adams wrote a letter to the settlement to invite his family and friends in England to trade with Japan, suggesting that "the Hollanders have here an Indies of money."

 The Dutch VOC trading factory in Hirado (depicted here) was said to have been much larger than the English one.
 17th-century engraving.

-Adams travelled with Saris to Sumpu Castle in Suruga to meet Ieyasu and seek permission to return to England.
+Adams travelled with John Saris to Sumpu Castle in Suruga to meet Ieyasu and seek permission to return to England.
 They continued to Kamakura, where they visited Kamakura Great Buddha, and Edo, where they met the acting shōgun Tokugawa Hidetada.
 Hidetada gave them a set of Japanese armour as a gift for King James I of England.
 They returned to Sumpu on 29 September, where Ieyasu gave them a "Red Seal", a licence of permission for foreign tradings in Japan.
-Due to Adams immersion to the Japanese Culture, John Saris even called him a "naturalized Japanese" in his journal.
+Due to Adams's immersion to the Japanese Culture, Saris even called him a "naturalized Japanese" in his journal.

 The 1613 letter of King James I remitted to Tokugawa Ieyasu (preserved in the Tokyo University archives).

 One of the two Japanese suits of armour presented by Tokugawa Hidetada and entrusted to John Saris to convey to King James I in 1613.
 The pictured suit of armour is displayed in the Tower of London.

 Excerpt from a letter written by William Adams at Hirado in Japan to the East India Company in London, 1 December 1613.
 British Library.

 In 1614, Father Diogo de Carvalho complained about the threat posed by Adams and other Protestant merchants in his annual report to Pope Paul V, stating that William Adams and his companions had influenced Ieyasu to be hostile to Catholics.
-Tokugawa Ieyasu, influenced by Adams' anti-Catholic counsels and the increase in samurai and daimyos converting to Catholicism (as in the Okamoto Daihachi incident, for example), banished all Portuguese Jesuits from Japan in 1614.
+Tokugawa Ieyasu, influenced by Adams's anti-Catholic counsels and the increase in samurai and daimyos converting to Catholicism (as in the Okamoto Daihachi incident, for example), banished all Portuguese Jesuits from Japan in 1614.
 He also demanded that all Japanese Catholics abandon their new faith and launched what would become a centuries-long policy of religious persecution aimed at those who refused.